tomickigrzegorz/show-more/README.md

 ```html
 <table class="show-table" data-type="table" data-number="2">
 ```
-> Important, the table must contain the tbody element.
-[See example](https://tomik23.github.io/show-more/)

 | element | description |
 |--------------- |-------------|
 | `data-type` | we have three type after which it will be hidden [text, list or table] |